 Then you walk over to Passport Control, to the left of the payment counter (counters 6-8) to hand in your exit fee barcode, show your passport, answer a few questions and go through the formalities.
 This is where you hand in your entry stamp and receive your exit stamp.
 Once that’s done, you pass through the duty free and get back on the bus.

-Note that Israel has ceased stamping foreign passports knowing that it could limit mobility of the traveller in other countries.
+Pro Tip: Note that Israel has ceased stamping foreign passports knowing that it could limit mobility of the traveller in certain countries.
 At Ben Gurion airport, this is the standard, but not all land borders do this.
-You should double check and ask for a separate entry/exit paper.
+Always double-check to be safe.

 We did a quick drive across a No Man’s Land before arriving at the Jordan side.